 The web offers an endless network of sites dedicated to every aspect of gardens and gardening.
 We’ve focused on sites and links that are directly helpful to the local community and to coastal organic gardeners, as well as a few favourites that shouldn’t be missed.
 Hungry for more?
 Most of these sites have their own links into the wider web – the perfect pastime for the rainiest days in Vancouver.

-City Farmer : the most important resource group for community gardeners, and an early pioneer of “urban agriculture.”
+City Farmer : An important resource for community gardeners, and an early pioneer of “urban agriculture.”
 The City Farmer, located a block away from Cypress Community Garden, has Urban Agricultural notes and links to green initiatives around the globe.
 Located at Maple and 6th Avenue on the Arbutus Greenway, the City Farmer also offers worm composters, rain barrels, skills workshops and other essentials for the green revolution.
-This site lists workshops, composting guidelines and also hosts the most comprehensive listing of Vancouver community gardens. https://cityfarmer.info/
+The City Farmer site lists workshops, composting guidelines and also hosts the most comprehensive listing of Vancouver community gardens. https://cityfarmer.info/

 Society Farm Folk/City Folk : Reconnecting people to the food they eat is the focus of this local non-profit.
 Their “Bringing Food Home” project strongly supports urban and community gardens. http://www.ffcf.bc.ca